Azure/azure-sdk-for-go/sdk/azidentity/README.md

 ### Authenticating during local development

 When debugging and executing code locally it is typical for developers to use their own accounts for authenticating calls to Azure services.
-The Azure Identity library supports authenticating through developer tools to simplify local development.
+The `azidentity` module supports authenticating through developer tools to simplify local development.

 #### Authenticating via the Azure CLI